-The Prairie Communicators typically gather at the Radisson in downtown Bismarck on the second Tuesday of the month for educational programs and networking opportunities.
+The Prairie Communicators, North Dakota Professional Communicators’ Southwest District, is based in Bismarck, N.D.
 The district’s members hail from the counties of Adams, Billings, Bowman, Burleigh, Dunn, Emmons, Golden Valley, Grant, Hettinger, Mercer, Morton, Oliver, Sioux, Slope and Stark.

 What can your business learn from the nonprofit world when it comes to messaging, engagement and building better relationships with clients?
 Turns out, a TON.
-Join us for a caffeinated and interactive presentation on using tips and tricks from the best storytellers, question askers and community engagers around: the nonprofit sector.
+Patrick Kirby shares about using tips and tricks from the best storytellers, question askers and community engagers around: the nonprofit sector.
 We'll discuss how getting lost in all the noise of social media, combined with your audience having the attention span of gnat, is lessening your ability to connect with your audience and what to do about it!

-Prairie Communicators will host Alison Zarr of Bismarck State College for a discussion on event planning and management.
+Alison Zarr of Bismarck State College discusses event planning and management.
 Zarr plans the Energy Generation conference, one of the state’s largest conferences, and other contract events.
 She also organizes the college’s enrichment program and manages its certification programs.